rawitat/gtypist_lessons/programming_quotes.typ

 S:Software people would never drive to the office if building engineers and :automotive engineers were as cavalier about buildings and autos as the :software "engineer" is about his software.

+*:SW_37
+I:Norman Augustine
+S:Software is like entropy: It is difficult to grasp, weighs nothing, and obeys :the Second Law of Thermodynamics; i.i., it always increases.

+*:SW_38
+I:Bill Curtis
+S:In a room full of top software designers, if two agree on the same thing, :that's a majority.

+*:SW_39
+I:Antoine de Saint-Exupry
+S:Perfection [in design] is achieved, not when there is nothing more to add, :but when there is nothing left to take away.

+*:SW_40
+I:Yoggi Berra
+S:In theory, theory and practice are the same.
+In practice, they're not.

+*:SW_41
+I:Alan Kay
+S:Most software today is very much like an Egyptian pyramid with millions of :bricks piled on top of each other, with no structural integrity, but just :done by brute force and thousands of slaves.

+*:SW_42
+I:D. Adams
+S:A common mistake people make when trying to design something completely :foolproof is to underestimate the ingenuity of complete fools.

+*:SW_43
+I:Richard P. Gabriel & Ron Goldman, "Mob Software: The Erotic Life of Code" S:Software development methodologies evolved under this regime [figure it out, :code it up, compile it, run it, throw it away] along with mythical belief in :master planning.
+Such beliefs were rooted in an elementary-school-level :fiction that great masterpieces were planned, or arose as a by-product of :physicists shovelling menial and rote coding tasks to their inferiors in the :computing department.
+Master planning feeds off the desire for order, :a desire born of our fear of failure, our fear of death.

+*:SW_44
+I:Kent Beck, "Smalltalk Best Practice Patterns"
+S:To me, development consists of two processes that feed each other.
+First, :you figure out what you want the computer to do.
+Then, you instruct the :computer to do it.
+Trying to write those instructions inevitably changes :what you want the computer to do and so it goes.
+ :
+ :In this model, coding isn't the poor handmaiden of design or analysis.
+ :Coding is where your fuzzy, comfortable ideas awaken in the harsh domain of :reality.
+It is where you learn what your computer can do.
+If you stop :coding, you stop learning.
+ :
+ :We aren't always good at guessing where responsibilities should go.
+Coding :is where our design guesses are tested.
+Being prepared to be flexible about :making design changes during coding results in programs that get better and :better over time.
+Insisting that early ideas be carried through is short :sighted.

+*:SW_45
+I:Paul Graham, "ANSI Common Lisp"
+S:Planning is necessary evil.
+It is a response to risk: the more dangerous an` :undertaking, the more important it is to plan ahead.
+Powerful tools decrease :risk, and so decrease the need for planning.
+The design of your program can :then benefit from what is probably the most useful source of information
+ :available: the experience of implementing it.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU